 Markings on advertising balloons

 The adhesiveIt allows for text or simple logos with a perfect result and a nice bright color

 PaintingAllows more fancy than the adhesive.
 The colors are as bright.

 Digital printingIt allows for all sorts of complex logos in full color.
 Its cost is usually less than painting.
 It can not be used on colored balloons.
 Its colors are less vivid than the adhesive or paint.

 The color of the balloonPrefer white balloons because marking will be more readable.
 The white is a neutral color, the customer will be able to remember what the message if the balloon is brightly colored. « I saw a red balloon ….
 I saw a balloon branded xyz (guess he is white) »

+Helium is a chemical element monatomic colorless, odorless, tasteless, non-toxic and virtually inert .
+Symbol He and atomic number 2, it initiates a series of noble gases in the periodic table.
 Helium is, after hydrogen, the second most abundant element in the universe and the lightest noble gas in the periodic table.
 In the universe today, virtually all the helium produced is the result of nuclear fusion of hydrogen in stars.
 Its density is equal to 0.17585 kg/m3, the air is 1.283 kg/m3.
 It is therefore considered that 1m3 helium raises about 1kg